mmbuw/gispl/thesis/10-implementation.md

 ![How Tuio.js received TUIO data originally](./figures/tuio-original.png){#fig:tuiooriginal}

 Although this is a good solution for situations where a TUIO server is not able to communicate directly with the browser, the TUIO 2.0 reference implementation and also e.g. reacTIVision[^reactivision] have support for this feature.
 For this reason Tuio.js needed to be extended in order to not only connect and receive data over WebSocket, but also to actually decode the incoming data into JavaScript objects.
-This was accomplished by integrating a third party library called osc.js; as stated by the author of TUIO, this protocol was implemented on top of OSC -- Open Sound Protocol -- and follows its syntax [@tuio2spec].
+This was accomplished by integrating a third party library called osc.js; as stated by the author of TUIO, this protocol was implemented on top of OSC -- Open Sound Control -- and follows its syntax [@tuio2spec].
 It is therefore possible to decode TUIO data with a library such as osc.js which in principle deals with OSC data.
 Figure {@fig:tuioextended} shows how the extended version of Tuio.js works.

 ![Tuio.js now receives raw TUIO data and decodes it](./figures/tuio-extended.png){#fig:tuioextended}